Vintage Magazine Illustrations — History, Collecting & Authenticity

 Are vintage magazine illustrations original?

-Yes—when a listing is described as authentic and original, it refers to an original magazine page printed during its historical publication period, not a modern reproduction, facsimile, or later reprint.
+Yes—listings described as authentic and original are original magazine pages printed during their historical publication period, not modern reproductions, facsimiles, or later reprints.

 Are magazine covers considered magazine illustrations?

-Often, yes—many magazine covers were commissioned illustration artworks.
+Often, yes—many covers were illustration artworks.
 However, covers are a distinct collectible format.
-At Adirondack Retro, cover-only listings are clearly labeled as cover only (not a complete magazine) when applicable.
+At Adirondack Retro, cover-only listings are clearly labeled as cover only when applicable.

 Qualifying purchases include an Adirondack Retro Certificate of Authenticity confirming the item as an authentic original period-printed work, not a reproduction.